All Episodes

 It's got Barack Obama's fingerprints all over it, and yet we find ourselves debating this.

-I'm looking at the clock.
+Look, if this I'm just out of time, I'm looking at the clock.

 I want to tell you both.

-The fact that you see things so differently is mind-numbing to me.
+The fact that you see things so differently is mind-numbing to me because the evidence is so overwhelming and incontrovertible.

-But then again, if you just turn on NBC or ABC or CBS or CNN or MSNBC, I mean it's an alter universe to me.
+But then again, if you just turn on NBC or ABC or CBS or CNN or MSNBC, I mean, it's an alter universe to me.

 It's an alternative universe.

-They're clueless, and they're going to be proven wrong.
+They're clueless and they're going to be proven wrong.

-All right, that's gonna wrap things up for today.
+All right, that's going to wrap things up for today.

 Hannity tonight, 10 Eastern.

-And we're gonna name names about the corrupt people, the Democrats that Mueller's putting on his investigative team, investigative creep, and yeah, we've got now Ben Rhodes on top of Susan Rice and unmasking, and Debbie Wasserman Schultz will have all of it.
+And we're going to name names about the corrupt people, the Democrats that Mueller's putting on his investigative team, investigative creep.

-Sarah Carter, Greg Jarrett, Jay Seculow tonight.
+Sarah Carter, Greg Jarrett, Jay Seculo tonight.

-Herman Kane, 10, and Lou Dobbs.
+Herman Kane, 10, and Lou Dobbs, 10 Eastern.

 Thanks for being with us.